 Possibly one of the greatest errors of the past 50 years was to discard love on the trash heap of culture, along with books and modesty.
 Contrary to the myth peddled by most media nowadays, sex without love is like getting glasses when you could get laser surgery.

 Love has been abused by society; for humans rarely suffer what is unquantifiable without retaliation.
 In this case, love was administered an above-average dose of mockery and contempt.
 Only now do we have the technology to elucidate the puzzling truths of this very human pursuit.

-It’s time to finally redress the wrongs that have besmirched the good name that is love.
-In this examination of love, we will not seek to capture its elusive nature or manipulate its existence.
-Instead we will anchor the investigation in our biological reality, the sticky wet pond of life.
+It’s time to finally redress the wrongs that have besmirched the good name of Love.
+In this examination of romance, we will not seek to capture its elusive nature or manipulate its existence.
+Instead we will focus the investigation on our biological reality: the sticky wet pond of life.

 1. Evolution made love possible

-Love is a likely survival mechanism embedded in our DNA to ensure we reproduce, preferably without killing our young.
-This essential goal is deeply ingrained into everything that lives, be they mushrooms, molluscs or men.
+Love is a likely survival mechanism embedded in our DNA to ensure we reproduce without killing our young.
+After all, the perpetuation of the species is an essential goal that is deeply ingrained in every living thing, be it mushrooms, molluscs or men.

-But we all go about it in our own ways.
-And how we do it distinguishes mammals from reptiles on the tree of life.
-In fact, it was the emergence of additional brain tissue (in addition to the hair and egg-laying) that differentiates us.
+But we all go about it in our own ways, and how we do it distinguishes mammals from reptiles on the tree of life.
+In fact, it was the emergence of additional brain tissue that differentiates us.
 Mammals grew a limbic system - reptiles didn't.